+Welcome To A Cottage in the Forest.
 On this website my goal is to give you everything you need to make your own Halloween or Holiday Village using whatever materials are at your disposal.
-You can make your cottages out of recycled aluminum cans, cardstock or cardboard.
+You can make your cottages out of cardboard, cardstock, recycled aluminum cans, or even recycled frozen food boxes!
 This site offers unique free patterns, as well as reviews, links and sizing guides to patterns offered by other sources.
 We will explore various ways to add snow and windows.
 I also offer accessories like trees, fences, animals and mailboxes that will make your village come to life.

 For anyone who doesn’t want to make their own cottages, I also offer a limited number of buildings that I have made out of my personal favorite material, recycled aluminum cans.